Piszmog/lopper/README.md

 tar -xf lopper_0.1.0_linux_x86_64.tar.gz
 # Delete the artifact
 rm lopper_0.1.0_linux_x86_64.tar.gz
-# Move the binary to a directory of on your PATH
+# Move the binary to a directory on your PATH
 mv lopper /some/directory/that/is/in/your/path
 ```